WHY THIS BLOG?

 MY BRUSH WITH ERMA

-I like to write.
 I am as yet unpublished but I figure if Walter The Farting Dog can make it, I have as good a chance as anyone.
 'Perseverance' is the word I live by.
 That and 'psychoanalysis', but that's a whole other story...

 A couple of years back, I entered a writing contest.
 I wanted to step back from the daily drudge of composing the next epic bestseller and flex my humor muscle.
 With this is in mind, I decided to enter the 12th Annual Erma Bombeck Writing Competition (put on by the Washington-Centerville Public Library in the USA) which I happened across in one of my myriad researching forays into the Googlesphere.
-I am a longtime fan of Erma Bombeck who was a famous humorist and newspaper columnist and I thought it would be fun to get into her mode writing.
+I am a massive, longtime fan of Erma Bombeck who was a famous humorist and newspaper columnist and I thought it would be fun to get into her mode writing.
 Snorting a line of Erma never hurt anyone.

 The contest was for a 450 word (or less) essay in the Human Interest or Humor categories and having produced five of the funniest and sweetest children on the planet, I consider myself an expert on matters of the funny bone.